GalipMert28/ORION-TI-84-2.00-FIRMWARE-PACKAGE-RE/README.md

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).

 The TI-84 firmware image is not included.
-All firmware rights remain with Texas Instruments.
+All firmware rights remain with Texas Orion.